wigxel/codelabs/sessions/01_null-the-billion-dollar-mistake.md

 # Null.
 The billion dollar mistake

-# What is null?
+## What is `null`?
-This is a DataType is Javascript and the major case of application crashing in the Javascript ecosystem.
+This is a DataType is the Javascript programming language and the major case of application crashing in the Javascript ecosystem.
 It's also referred to as the Billion Dollar Mistake by the Creator — Tony Hoare

 The base idea is that `null` made programmers write unsafe code which eventually cost systems to fail and greatly increases the cost of maintaining such systems.

-## 01. Do you really understand null
+## 01. Do you really understand `null`
 Assuming we have a function that gets the user's name from a user object.
 ```js
 function getUsername(user) {